kupresanin99/Project423/README.md

 	2. Run `python Create_RDS_DS.py` to create the MySQL database in RDS Populated tables Predictions and Reports will exist with MLB model results from the 2019 season

+**5. Create the Webpage**

+	1. Run `python app.py` to create the public-facing webpage.
+	2. To view the webpage, visit the IPv4 Public IP found on your EC2 console.
+Add ":3000" to your IP address to view the page.